T3thr/Vertex-webapp-001/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Deployment Notes

+This project includes specific configurations to resolve dependency conflicts during deployment:

+- Downgraded `nodemailer` from v7.x to v6.x to resolve compatibility issues with `next-auth`
+- Added `.npmrc` with `legacy-peer-deps=true` to handle peer dependency conflicts
+- Added `vercel.json` with explicit build configuration

+These changes ensure successful deployment to Vercel without dependency resolution errors.
 "# DivWy"
 "# Vertex-webapp-001"